t1agob/eventsourcing-qldb/README.md

-# Event Sourcing using AWS QLDB
+# Event Sourcing and System of Record using AWS QLDB
-This is an example implementation of the Event Sourcing pattern using QLDB.
+This is an example implementation of the Event Sourcing with System of Record pattern using QLDB.
 In order to make this as close as possible to a real world scenario we choose a **Classified Ads** use case.

 As such, the focus of this example were the backend services that will provide the APIs for both Publishers and Clients.